rmacwhor/AutoSeeder/README.md

 AutoSeeder is a Python script that automatically seeds Smash Ultimate tournaments on smash.gg using a ranking algorithm based on player results from smashdata.gg.

+It should be noted that this is not meant to be a perfect seeder- no seeding is perfect, after all.
+No matter how advanced I make the ranking algorithm in this program, it won't be able to consider external factors such as schedule conflicts and playing your best friend round 1.
+However, I hope this tool will find some use in initial drafts of seeding or in seeding pools of players you are unfamiliar with.

 ### Required dependencies